 Do you think you might need glasses?
 Please come see us.

-If you are experiencing any of the symptoms listed above, including headaches or distorted vision, please make an appointment with Westchester Health to see one of our eye specialists for a comprehensive eye exam.
+If you are experiencing any of the symptoms listed above, including headaches or distorted vision, please call (914) 232-1919 to make an appointment with one of our Westchester Health eye specialists for a comprehensive eye exam.
 The sooner we can accurately diagnose your vision problem, the faster we can help you see more clearly.
 Whenever, wherever you need us, we’re here for you.